hetalrachh/burger-builder/README.md

 1. Burger: This consist sof the the build controls displayed, burger ingredients and the order summary.

-2. Logo: This component consists of the logo of the burget that is displayed at the appbar of the application.
+2. Logo: This component consists of the logo of the burger that is displayed at the appbar of the application.

 3. Navigation:  It consists of the navigation itema such as the appbar with the "Burger builder" and "Authenticate" links and the side drawer that gets displayed when operated on small size devices.